damianhakert/damianhakert.github.io/source/_posts/2016-04-06-git-contributors-summit.markdown

 upon and negotiate the direction of key open source software.
 On the day before [Git Merge](http://www.git-merge.com), we joined the Git Merge Core Contributors Summit to discuss the direction of the project and new developments.
-Here are some notes from this event.
+Here are our notes from this event.

 <!--more-->